Athletic Integrity and Why the Whiteboard Doesn’t Matter

 The Whiteboard and your scores don’t define you as a person.
 Being able to mark “Rx” doesn’t tell me anything about you as an athlete.

-At Refuge, we value integrity.
+At Wayfinder, we value integrity.
 Do you show up and do your best?
 Are you honest about what you accomplished?
 Integrity begins with being honest with yourself.
 It requires acknowledging your own abilities, limitations, and areas for improvement.
 In the gym, it means recognizing the appropriate weight and intensity for the workout, avoiding shortcuts or shaving reps, and setting realistic goals.
 We expect your best effort at the gym, and you should expect the best from yourself.

 We value humility.
 No matter how long you’ve been doing this fitness thing, there are always areas for improvement.
 Even if you’ve accomplished the harder skills or can lift heavier or move faster than anyone else, there is always room for improvement.
 Be willing to take a step back and focus on the basics.
 Pursue mastery, not just accomplishment.